Baphomet42/Data-Packs/README.md

             + Nearly every file was edited for better consistency on naming conventions
         + Fixed a ton of bugs
     + **Portal**
-        + Resource pack is now required
+        + Resource pack update
             + Now fully compatible with external packs
             + Playing without the pack will cause the Portal Gun items to have a missing texture
                 + Everything else in-world will continue to work without the resource pack
         + Considerably more turrets and other physics objects can exist at the same time before slowing the tick rate
     + **XLTT**
-        + Resource pack is now required
+        + Resource pack update
             + Now fully compatible with external packs
             + Playing without the pack will cause the O.D.M.
 Sword items to have a missing texture
                 + Everything else in-world will continue to work without the resource pack